When serving notice in anticipation of possession proceedings, you should avoid enclosing a covering letter with the notice.

 The landlord stated that this notice protected his position.

 Severe prejudice could be caused to a tenant if such possession followed an equivocal statutory notice.
-We have also seen an accompanying letter asking the tenant to vacate on a different date to the notice, which can cause serious issues.
+We have also seen an accompanying letter requesting that the tenant vacate on a different date than the notice, which can cause serious issues.